Skip to content

 You now have a layer Alchemy will accept — it just dies on every operation.
 Next we’ll wire up the database.

 We’ll use the postgres package and create one schema with a single state table keyed by (stack, stage, fqn).
-Acquire the connection inside Layer.scoped so it’s released when the stack tears down:
+Acquire the connection with Effect.acquireRelease so it’s released when the stack tears down — this requires a Scope, so the layer becomes Layer.scoped.

 src/postgres-state.ts